 The present applicant is a local councillor, acting ostensibly on behalf of a 'dormant' junior football club described as ‘defunct’ in The Northern Times.
 The application reveals Covid19 & Brexit uncertainties & Highland Clearances (of subsistence farmers for sheep, c.1750 to 1860) being levered for economic opportunism, & states, “Should this application be progressed, it will be submitted by a consortium of community groups local to the East Sutherland region”.
 Communities for Coul Ltd then registered as a company in January 2021, promoted as @Communities4Co1 on Twitter.
 It mainly represents golfing hobby & tourism interests between Tain & Brora but not whole populace.
 Claims about biodiversity gains from control of invasive species being dependent on golf (ignoring uncooperative landowner's neglect) & 1% golf-impact on SSSI, which is predominantly estuary, were refuted at Inquiry but are being repeated.

-In September 2020, The Chartered Institute of Ecology & Environmental Management received a complaint from a persistent social media supporter of golf development at Coul Links.
-It alleged over 100 instances of professional misconduct by Dr Tom Dargie, a leading UK dune ecologist, chair of local opposition group Not Coul & a major expert witness at the Inquiry, including the accusation of misleading the Inquiry.
-After lengthy scrutiny of evidence the complaint was dismissed by CIEEM & again after complainant's appeal, completely exonerating Tom in January 2021.
+The screening request was validated by Highland Council Planning on 4 September 2020.
+Two days later The Chartered Institute of Ecology & Environmental Management received a complaint which criticised Dr Tom Dargie, a leading UK dune ecologist, for his conduct as a major expert witness at the Coul Links Public Inquiry & chairman of the Not Coul opposition group.
+After scrutiny, the complaint was dismissed by CIEEM & again after the complainant's appeal, completely exonerating Tom in January 2021.